IBM/nzpy/README.md

     for notice in cursor.notices:
         print(notice)

-NOTICE: The customer name is alpha
+The customer name is alpha
-NOTICE: The customer location is beta
+The customer location is beta

 ```